gdepeute/dae.notes/projects.md

   - working on Volcanos now
   - paid for from MSA agreement
   - 1 month full time, then part time after
+- Infrastructure improvements
+  - migrating Aylien and Magellan data to new architecture
 - DAE 7.5
   - includes: onboarding flow
   - ? months